 Julia Charlton Chairman, Commonwealth Chamber of Commerce

 Julia is the founding and managing partner of Charltons, an award winning Hong Kong corporate finance Hong Kong law firm.
 Julia is admitted as a solicitor in Hong Kong, England and Wales and the BVI.
 She practises in the field of corporate finance, including M&A, private equity, securities, virtual assets and funds.
 Julia is a member of the Commonwealth Enterprise & Investment Council (CWEIC)’s Global Advisory Council.
 She is also a member of several Hong Kong boards and committees, most notably The Takeovers and Mergers Panel and the Takeovers Appeals Committee of the Hong Kong Securities and Futures Commission and the Listing Review Committee of the Hong Kong Stock Exchange.
 Julia is also a Senior Fellow of the Hong Kong Securities and Investment Institute.

-Faizal is a UK qualified lawyer and for many years has worked and advised, and is a trusted advisor to institutions, corporates and families across the Middle East and Africa.
-Faizal specialises in banking and finance and has advised both corporates and families including on their international investment and holding structures.
+Faizal is a UK qualified lawyer and for many years has worked and advised, and is a trusted advisor to institutions, corporates and families across the Middle East, Africa and India.
+Faizal specialises in banking and finance and has advised corporates, family offices and families including on their international investment and holding structures.